 The second column of Table-1A summarizes the group means on an assignment consisting of an oral presentation.
 Student scores on this assignment were based on oral presentation of approximately fifteen-minutes in duration which discussed the group paper described previously.
 A standard rubric was utilized for both courses and was subjective in nature.
 Students in the honors section scored an average of 93.84 on this assignment; whereas, students in the non-honors section scored an average of 86.21 on this oral assignment.
 Student scores on this assignment were also based on peer assessments and on the student's contributions to the presentation.
-On these oral presentations, the mean score for students in the honors section (t=5.89, df=52, p<0.0001).
+On these oral presentations, the mean score for students in the honors section also proved to be significantly different than the mean score for students in the non-honors section (t=5.89, df=52, p<0.0001).